NeoMashego/CDV01_Career_Goals_Reflection_CS20240210_WFO2024_GroupA_NeoMashego_CDV01/README.md

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:
+    I am good at:
+    - Learning new skills
+    - Compitent in HTML, CSS

-    - List your current skills and areas of expertise.
+    - Cooking and baking
-    - Identify skills you need to develop or improve.
+    - Quick typing skills
+    - Tutoring individuals (was once a tutor)

+    I need to be better in:
+    - Becoming proficient in HTML and CSS
+    - Learning JavaScript and becoming proficient in the language
+    - Baking cakes

 2. **Interests and Values**:

     - Describe your key interests related to your career.